reizio/reiz.io/paper/source/content.md

 ```

 The query in the example can be automatically generated through various forms,
-as well as as can be hand written.
-For example, IRun project targets ReizQL
+as well as being hand written.
+For example, the IRun project targets ReizQL
 with a python superset form to be a more human friendly interface to the
-engine;
+engine:

 ```
 for $target in ...: